ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-update-profile}

 If you have one of the tiered and custom file share profiles, you can use the UI, CLI, or API to update the file share profile.
 You can change among IOPS tier profiles.
-Or you can switch to custom profile, and you specify the maximum IOPS based on the file share size.
+Or you can switch to the custom profile, and you specify the maximum IOPS based on the file share size.
 You can also choose to convert your share to the dp2 high-performance profile.

 You can't use the UI, CLI, or API to update multiple file shares in a single operation.
 For more on this issue, see [troubleshooting {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-troubleshooting-file-storage).
 You can't change a file share that was created with the dp2 profile to an earlier profile version.
 {: note}

 ### How many files and directories are allowed for specific file share?
-What is the maximum number of inodes of a shre?
+What is the maximum number of inodes of a share?
 {: #maxfilevolume}
 {: faq}
 {: support}

 The number of files a file share can contain is determined by how many inodes it has.
 An inode is a data structure that contains information about files.
 File shares have both private and public inodes.
 Public inodes are used for files that are visible to you and private inodes are used for files that are used internally by the storage system.
 You can expect to have an inode for every 32 KB of share capacity.
-The maximum number of files setting is 2 billion.
+The maximum number of files is 2 billion.
 However, this maximum value can be configured only with file shares of 7.8 TB or larger.
 Any volume of 9,000 GB or larger reaches the maximum limit at 2,040,109,451 inodes.

 | Volume Size | Inodes |
 |------------:|-------:|